 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Mitchell College undergrads use financial aid to help pay for school.
-In 2021, 374 of the 723 undergrads enrolled received financial aid.
-Mitchell College meets 61 percent of the demonstrated financial need for undergraduates.
+In 2022, 374 of the 599 undergrads enrolled received financial aid.
+Mitchell College meets 61% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $22,393 a year.
-Around 75 percent of Mitchell College undergrads take out student loans to cover any remaining costs.
+Around 75% of Mitchell College undergrads take out student loans to cover any remaining costs.
 Mitchell College graduates who have student loans graduate with an average of $36,430 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Mitchell College financial aid, keep reading, or visit their financial aid website.